 - Ringing noises in either or both ears

 - Blurry vision

 - Consistent irritability

 If you or a loved one are suffering from any of these long-term effects of whiplash or have recently been in a car accident, please contact us at FIX24 Joint Biomechanics immediately.
-We are amongst the best chiropractic medical professionals in the Valley and are more than qualified to properly diagnose any injury you may have!
 It would be a pleasure to help you heal properly.